edgedb/edgedb-js/README.md

 The following `<generator>`s are currently supported:

 - `queries`: Generate typed functions from `*.edgeql` files
+- `interfaces`: Generate interfaces for your schema types
 - `edgeql-js`: Generate the query builder

 ### `queries`